TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 ![Contention down when ready and costop up](2.2.2-fig-35.png)

 How about another scenario, where Contention is near 0% but Ready is very high?
 Take a look at this web server.
 Both CPU Demand and CPU Usage are similar identical.
 At around 1:40 am mark, both Demand and Usage showed 72.55%, Contention at 0.29%, but Ready at above 15%.
-What’s causing it?
+What's causing it?

 ![Contention near 0% with Ready high](2.2.2-fig-36.png)

 The answer is Limit.
-Unlike CPU Ready, it does not account for Limit (Max Limited) because that’s an intentional constraint placed upon the VM.
+Unlike CPU Ready, it does not account for Limit (Max Limited) because that's an intentional constraint placed upon the VM.
 The VM is not contending with other VMs.
 [VMware Cloud Director](https://www.vmware.com/products/cloud-director.html) sets limit on VM so this counter will not be appropriate if you aim to track VM performance using Contention (%) metric.

 A better and more stable metric to track the contention that a VM experience is `Ready + Co Stop + Overlap + VM Wait + Swap Wait`.
 Note that the raw metric for all these are millisecond, not GHz.